 - Parodied in Hot Shots!
 Part Deux, where President Benson and Saddam Hussein's shadows are shown fencing against each other, and then Benson and Saddam walk by in the foreground, drinking Gatorade and toweling off their foreheads.

 - In the film version of Harry Potter and the Chamber of Secrets, when Fawkes uses his claws to tear out the Basilisk's eyes, they only show the shadows.
-Justified in that the films were only rated PG at this point, so there would have been plenty of children watching.
+Justified because the Basilisk kills by looking people in the eye, so it's likely that that was all that Harry saw as well.

 - At the conclusion of the 2003 Willard, a limping Ben's shadow comes into view on the shade of an upstairs window, only to be attacked by the shadow of an enraged Willard.

 - Inverted in the second and third Austin Powers movies where perfectly innocuous actions seen in silhouette are mistaken for something horrifyingly perverse.

 - In The Amazing Spider-Man, the Lizard's first transformation back into a human is shown as a shadow, the silhouette's right arm falling off in clunks.